 Most homeowners aren’t even aware that their air conditioners include an air filter.
 The filter is designed to protect the system from the dust and debris commonly found in the ductwork of a home.
 While the filter is excellent at capturing contaminants before they can reach the air conditioner, it must be changed every three months or so.
 If it isn’t, the filter will eventually become clogged.
 Dirty air filters block most of the air flow from reaching the HVAC system, which is then not supplied to the blower to push the cold air through the ductwork.
 If your air conditioning system doesn’t seem to be blowing much air at all, this might be why.

 In order to check if you have a clogged air filter, look at the air conditioner and look for the junction at which the ductwork meets the system.
 This is the air return duct.
 There should be a latch or cover around that area.
 Open it, and pull out the current filter.
 If it looks like it a clogged filter that should be replaced, try installing a new one and see if that fixes the problem.
 If the filter looks clean, or replacing it doesn’t fix the problem, you should call a professional for assistance.

 If you notice that the air conditioner output seems to be more limited in one part of your home than in others, it’s a good idea to check the vents in that area.
 Blocked vents can certainly prevent cool air from properly dispersing throughout a room, even if the air conditioner itself is in perfect health.
 If you don’t see any signs that the vents are malfunctioning, you might have a duct leak in that area that is diverting a large part of the system’s output.
 You’ll need to have a technician check that for you, though.

-Climate Control Heating & Cooling offers a wide range of air conditioning repair services in Parkville, MO.
+If you’re getting hot air from your air conditioning system then call the HVAC professionals at Climate Control Heating & Cooling offers a wide range of air conditioning repair services in Parkville, MO.
 If you need air conditioning services, contact us today to speak with one of our experts.